-In response to this request, the HTTPD 37 sends the user a search query form at step 322 to allow the user to define a desired search.
+In response to this request the HTTPD 37 sends the user a search query form at step 322 to allow the user to define a desired search.
 An example of a search query form is shown in FIG. 19.
-The search query form may include an entry for each of the data fields 301 to 309 in the data entry 300.
+The search query form may include any entry for each of the data fields 301 to 309 in the data entry 300.
 For instance, the user may input one or more names for a recipient and have the MSDS 10 search for all messages or files directed to just those recipients.
 The user may also indicate the type of document, such as whether it is a facsimile, voice message or data file.
 The search query form also has entries for the date or time, which preferably accept ranges of times and dates, and an entry for the telephone number of the caller to the MSDS 10.
 The search query form may also include an entry for the size of the file or for the number of pages, which is relevant if the message is a facsimile message.
 The search query form may also include an entry for the document number, which may accept a range of document numbers, and also an entry for another field.

 At step 323, the user enters the search parameters in the search query form with computer 32 and returns the information to the MSDS 10 through the Internet 30.
 The user may define the search about any one data field or may define the search about a combination of two or more data fields.
 For instance, as reflected in the completed search query form shown in FIG. 20, a user may define a search by designating the document type as a facsimile and the calling number as (404) 249-6801.
-Once the user has finished defining the search, the user then selects the "SEARCH" link shown at 20 the bottom of the screen whereby the user's computer 32 would send the completed search query form through the Internet 30 to the HTTPD 37 of the MSDS 10.
+Once the user has finished defining the search, the user then selects the "SEARCH" link shown at the bottom of the screen whereby the user's computer 32 would send the completed search query form through the Internet 30 to the HTTPD 37 of the MSDS 10.

-At step 324, the HTTPD 37 receives the completed search query form and, through CGI 35, invokes one or more of the 25 application programs 31 for performing the desired search for any files or messages falling within the parameters of the search.
-The results of the search are passed from the application programs 31 through the CGI 35 to the HTTPD 37 and, at step 325, are returned to the user through the Internet 30 37.
+At step 324, the HTTPD 37 receives the completed search query form and, through CGI 35, invokes one or more of the application program 31 for performing the desired search for any files or messages falling within the parameters of the search.
+The results of the search are passed from the application programs 31 through the CGI 35 to the HTTPD 37 and, at step 325, are returned to the user through the Internet 37.
 Preferably, the MSDS 10 returns the search results in the form of a listing of all files or messages contained within the search parameters, although the MSDS 10 may return the results in other ways.

-FIG. 20 is shown in FIG. 21.
-As discussed above, the parameters of the search were all facsimile messages from telephone is number (404) 249-6081.
+An example of the search results of the query shown in notes in the field 309 to indicate the type of follow-up service 65 FIG. 20 is shown in FIG. 21.
+As discussed above, the parameters of the search were all facsimile messages from telephone number (404) 249-6081.
 With reference to FIG. 21, this query resulted in three messages being discovered.
-The first document has a document number 11 and is 40 described as being a facsimile from the designated telephone number to Jane Doe on May 31, 1995, and consists of three pages.
-This first-listed document is an example of the facsimile shown in FIG. 7.
-The other two documents respecare also from the designated telephone number.
+The first document has a document number 11 and is described as being a facsimile from the designated telephone number to Jane Doe on May 31, 1995, and consists of three pages.
+This first-listed document is an example of the facsimile shown in 5 FIG. 7.
+The other two documents respectively correspond to document numbers 243 and 1,002 and are also from the designated telephone number.